-(Mark One) \square ANNUAL REPORT PURSUANT TO SE OF 1934 CTION 13 OR 15(d) OF THE SECU URITIES EXCHANGE ACT For the fiscal year endo ed December 31, 2011 OR TRANSITION REPORT PURSUANT TO ACT OF 1934 O SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE For the transition perio od from to file number 001 12505 TECHNOLOGIES, IN strant as specified in its charter) NC.
-Delaware 31-1481870 (State or other jurisdiction incorporation or organization) (I.R.S.
-Employer Identificat ion No.) 800 Manor Park Drive, Columbus, Ohio 43228-0183 (Address of principal executive office) (Zip Code) Registrant's telephone numb per, including area code: (614) 870-5000 Securities registered pu ursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which ch registered Common Stock, par value \$0.01 NYSE Amex Preferred Stock purchase rights, par value \$0.01 NYSE Amex • ursuant to Section 12(g) of the Act: None Title of class) Indicate by check mark if the registrant is a well-known seasoned is: suer, as defined in Rule 405 of the Securities Ac t.
-Yes 🗖 No 🗹 Indicate by check mark if the registrant is not required to file reports s pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ☑ during the preceder for the past 90 d Indicate by to be submitted a y check mark whether the registrant (1) has filed all repording 12 months (or for such shorter period that the registrancy.
-Yes ✓ No ☐ y check mark whether the registrant has submitted electronand posted pursuant to Rule 405 of Regulation S-T during such files).
-Yes ✓ No ☐ nt was required to file such reports), and (2) has building and posted on its corporate Web site, if an peen subject to such filing requirement ny, every Interactive Data File required Indicate by best of registran Form 10-K. ✓ y check mark if disclosure of delinquent filers pursuant to t's knowledge, in definitive proxy or information stateme ents incorporated by reference in Part III of this Form 10-K or any amendment to thi y check mark whether the registrant is a large accelerated if "large accelerated filer," "accelerated filer" and "smaller Large accelerat ed filer ☐ Accelerated filer ☐ Non-accelerated filer □ Smaller reporting company ☑ (Do not check if a smaller reporting company) As of June 30, 20 \$53,018,432, bas ate by check mark whether the registrant is a shell compa 011, the aggregate market value of the registrant's voting ar sed upon the closing sale price of \$8.97 on the NYSE Ame is of the close of business on March 15, 2012, the number and non-voting common equity held by non-affilia x on June 30, 2011, the last business day of regis ates of the registrant was approximately strant's most recently completed second

-DOCUMENTS INCORPORATED BY REFERENCE
+(Marl kΛ ne) (Iviai) $\sim$ 110

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES $\overline{\mathbf{A}}$ EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-12505 CORE MOLDING TECHNOLOGIES, INC. (Exact name of registrant as specified in its charter) Delaware 31-1481870 (State or other jurisdiction (I.R.S.
+Employer Identification No.) incorporation or organization) 800 Manor Park Drive, Columbus, Ohio (Address of principal executive office)

+Registrant's telephone number, including area code: (614) 870-5000

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on which registered Title of each class

+NYSE MKT LLC Common Stock, par value \$0.01

+Preferred Stock purchase rights, par value \$0.01

+NYSE MKT LLC

+Securities registered pursuant to Section 12(g) of the Act:

+None (Title of class)

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No ☑

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☑

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ☑ No □

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ☑ No □

-Portions of the registrant's 2012 definitive Proxy Statement to be filed with the Securities and Exchange Commission no later than 120 days after the end of the registrant's fiscal year are incorporated herein by reference in Part III of this Form 10-K.
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark wheth er the registrant is a shell company (as defined in Rule 12b -2 of the Act).
+Yes ☐ No ☑ As of June 30, 2012, the aggregate market value of the registrant's voting and non-voting common equity held by non-affiliates of the registrant was approximately \$49,477,179, based upon the closing sale price of \$8.24 on the NYSE MKT LLC on June 30, 2012, the last business day of registrant's most recently completed second fiscal quarter.
+As of the close of business on March 26, 2013, the number of shares of registrant's common stock outstanding was 7,270,535.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the registrant's 2013 det 120 days after the end of the regist